ivorpad/react-redux-boilerplate/README.md

 # React with Redux and Redux Saga Boilerplate

-This is just a boilerplate to jumpstart the development process with React + Redux + Redux Saga
+React boilerplate to jumpstart an app in seconds with React + Redux + Redux Saga.

+## Quickstart

+1. Clone the repo
+2. Install the dependencies with `yarn install`
+3. Start the server with `yarn start`

 ### Demo